abemedia/abemedia.github.io/portfolio/_posts/2013-11-10-intergalactic-music.md

   - graphic
 ---

 Intergalactic Music is a UK based talent agency and live music & club night events company.
-Their agency manages some of the UK's finest DJ's, live bands, beatboxers and vocal talent and works closely with promoters across the world.
+Their agency manages some of the UK's finest DJs, live bands, beatboxers and vocal talent and works closely with promoters across the world.